Go to Reviews.org US Edition

 - ’Adaptive feedback’ in R2/L2 triggers

 - Built-in microphone array

 In the PlayStation 5 timeline, we were introduced to the DualShock 4 replacement, the PlayStation 5 DualSense controller, long before the console itself.
 When it came time to review the new consoles, the PlayStation 5 DualSense controller basically dominated the new-generation conversation.
 A lot of the hardware upgrades between the old and the new are incremental quality of life improvements.
 Faster load times are great but for general consumers, many of the performance upgrades will go unnoticed.
 That's why the DualSense controller is so exciting, it was the first thing in the new generation of consoles that felt truly next-gen. That's thanks mostly to its incredibly detailed haptic feedback motors and adaptive triggers, which give compatible PlayStation 5 games a whole new level of immersion.

 Besides the feedback improvements, there are also a few more design changes.
 The lightbar is now positioned on the front of the controller, and the DualShock 4's Share button has been replaced with a Create button (though it ostensibly offers the same functionality).
 There's even an in-built microphone array, so even players without headsets can jump into party chat.

-Lastly, and most importantly, the DualSense 5 will charge via USB-C, rather than micro-USB, which has become a particular pain point for PlayStation 4 users as the console has aged.
+Lastly, and most importantly, the DualSense 5 charges via USB-C, rather than micro-USB, which became a particular pain point for PlayStation 4 users as the console began to show its age.